HarrisonAllen/MyelTracer/README.md

 2. Type `fbs installer`

 This will generate a standalone installer for the operating system that you are currently using.
-* For example, if you are using MacOS High Sierra 10.13, then this will generate an installer that should work on MacOS 10.13 and up.
+* For example, if you are using macOS High Sierra 10.13, then this will generate an installer that should work on macOS 10.13 and up.
 To create a Windows installer, you would have to repeat this process on a Windows machine.